Lomax, the Hound of Music

-Lomax, the Hound of Music (stylized in all caps; sometimes shortened to Lomax) is a 2008 American children's television series that uses a combination of puppets, live actors, live music and animation to promote musical education towards young children (specifically ages 3 to 7 years).
+Lomax, the Hound of Music (stylized in all caps; sometimes shortened to Lomax) is a 2008 American children's television series that uses a combination of puppets, live actors, live music, and animation to promote musical education towards young children (specifically ages 3 to 7 years).

-Inspired by John Feierabend's "First Steps in Music" curriculum for music educators, the series was created by Christopher Cerf, Norman Stiles and Louise Gikow, and produced by Sirius Thinking, Ltd., Eyevox, Inc., and Connecticut Public Television.
+Inspired by John Feierabend's "First Steps in Music" curriculum for music educators, the series was created by Christopher Cerf, Norman Stiles and Louise Gikow, and produced by Sirius Thinking, Ltd. (the company behind Between the Lions), Eyevox, Inc., and Connecticut Public Television.

 Lomax premiered on October 6, 2008, and received positive reception from parents and critics.

 Premise

 Lomax, the Hound of Music follows the adventures of Lomax (named after well-known ethnomusicologist Alan Lomax), a good-natured, melody-obsessed puppet hound dog, his fluffy cat sidekick, Delta, and their human companion, Amy.
 Throughout the series, the three travel across the United States on a steam train called the Melody Hound Express, and explore songs in different music genres and music styles.